across the world

 This kind of system may likewise be used in situations where the vendor/organization needs to exchange information.
 A centrally accessible system that contains all relevant contract information can assist both parties to manage the contract efficiently.

 These practices, although few and perhaps inapplicable to each organization, show that cohesion among different units of a company can allow it to achieve its goals in a reliable manner.
-It is important to note that any change in the company that may be required to instill these practices must be driven by the objectives of the company and not the other way around.
+It’s important to note that the objectives of the company must drive any necessary changes to instill these practices, rather than the other way around.

 Recommended Post: Why Choose Cogneesol for Legal Contract Drafting & Reviewing